TheNextGuy32/peace-of-westfalia/rules.md

 During battle Players play cards face-down, then flip them face-up.
 If the cards are the same, both are discarded.
 If the cards pit:

-Pikemen vs. Cavalry - Discard the Cavalry and return the Pikeman to its owner’s hand.
+Pikemen vs. Cavalry - Discard the Cavalry and return the Pikeman to its owner's hand.
 The player who played Cavalry may not play Cavalry again next round.
 If he only has Cavalry, he routes.

-Musketeers vs. Pikemen - Discard the Pike and return the Musket to its owner’s hand.
+Musketeers vs. Pikemen - Discard the Pike and return the Musket to its owner's hand.
-Advanced Rifling - Rounds 5-6 in addition, the Player who played the Pikeman must discard an additional card of his opponent’s choice.
+Advanced Rifling - Rounds 5-6 in addition, the Player who played the Pikeman must discard an additional card of his opponent's choice.
 If he does not have any more of that type of unit, he must say so.
 The Player who played Musketeers then chooses another unit type for his opponent to discard instead.

-Cavalry vs. Musketeers - Discard the Musket and return the Cavalry to its owner’s hand.
+Cavalry vs. Musketeers - Discard the Musket and return the Cavalry to its owner's hand.
 The Player who played Musketeers discards an additional Pikeman and Musketeer from his hand.
 If he lacks one of the unit types he must say so and discard 2 of the infantry he does have instead.
 If he does not have 2 infantry cards to discard, he routes.
-In addition, if the Player who played Cavalry has 2x his opponent’s cards, his opponent routes.
+In addition, if the Player who played Cavalry has 2x his opponent's cards, his opponent routes.

 Call for Reinforcements - After any round of battle a Player may Call for Reinforcements.
 He also may be forced to Call for Reinforcements by a route, or running out of cards.
 When Calling for Reinforcements, he draws from his battle discard pile as many Military Cards as his Imperial Power says he has reinforcements.
 The cards he draws are of his choice, but he may not draw more than he has cards in the discard pile, even if his Imperial Power says he gets more reinforcements.
 A Player may only Call for Reinforcements once during a battle.